Rostaing/rostaing-ocr/README.md

 pip install rostaing-ocr
 ```

-**Note:** The first time you run the extractor, easyocr will automatically download the necessary language models.
+**Note:** The first time you run the extractor, **rostaing-ocr** will automatically download the necessary language models.
 This may take a moment and requires an internet connection.
 This is a one-time process.

 ## Usage
 Using the library is designed to be simple.
 The extraction process starts immediately upon creating an instance of the RostaingExtractor class.